 Project Logic Model

 The model includes defining project-specific outputs and outcomes that align with our grant recipient’s and the Foundation’s own impact objectives.
 Grant recipients report on activities, outputs, outcomes, targets and budget expenditure in Progress and Acquittal Reports.

 Lord Mayor’s Charitable Foundation recognises that learning is an important part of the innovation process and is committed to sharing project findings and reports with its Board or Management through Impact Reporting and with the broader community via its Knowledge Hub, events and other publications.

 The Knowledge Hub features Stories of Impact which profile projects supported by the Foundation that have demonstrated impact beyond expectations.
 These projects have successfully implemented innovative solutions to social or environmental challenges.
 They also provide tangible examples of the Foundation’s approach to philanthropy, as outlined on this page.

 Where potential is demonstrated, the Foundation actively identifies opportunities to increase impact.
 This can include follow-on grants, assisting in leveraging in other funders (government funding, impact investment and philanthropic funding) or, in the case of social enterprise, scaling to benefit from social procurement.

-Our work on impact reporting continues to develop, contact Dr Kathy Avent for more information on our Impact Framework and reporting.
+Our work on impact reporting continues to develop, contact the Grants Team for more information on our Impact Framework and reporting.